thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="dashboards-settings-enter" %}

-### State controller
+#### State controller

 The first thing that can be changed is _State controller_.
 By default, it's set to "entity", so to use all the features and work with the Dashboard as comfortable as possible we need to leave it that way.

-### Leave toolbar opened
+#### Leave toolbar opened

 The checkbox _Leave toolbar opened_ is responsible for displaying the toolbar on the Dashboard page.
 Toolbar allows changing the dashboard you're currently using, edit timewindow, export dashboard and expand the dashboard to the full screen.

-If we remove the checkmark, the toolbar will be closed, thus the Dashboard will look like this:
+If we remove the checkmark, the toolbar will be closed.
+Instead of it, on the upper right of the screen you find the three-dots icon.
+By clicking on it, the hidden toolbar will be opened.

 {% include images-gallery.html imageCollection="toolbar-dashboard" %}

-### Title of the Dashboard
+#### Title of the Dashboard

 If you'd like to see the Title of the Dashboard, you need to check the box _Display dashboard title_.
 The default text color is black.
 Color and transparency are easily adjusted using the _Title color_ parameter by clicking the colored circle and choosing the desired color for the title by moving the slider.